A606 road: Nottingham to Melton

 On the top of the hill, there are crossroads, which is highest point of the road at 171 metres, for a former Roman road (Six Hills Lane) that follows the northern ridge of the wolds, where the right turn is for Wartnaby.
 The road descends down a hill into Ab Kettleby, the former home of Desert Orchid, passing the Sugar Loaf on the left.
 The road descends down the side of a valley and up onto Potter Hill.
 At this point the road enters the parish of Melton Mowbray as Nottingham Road.

-It passes the Esso Brookside Service Station and the headquarters of East Midlands Councils, and Melton Borough Council on the right.
-It meets the A607 and A6006 at traffic lights and crossroads.
-Previously the road went straight through the town centre, which is now pedestrianised as Nottingham Street.
-The southbound road now follows the A607 to the east on Norman Way, then follows Thorpe End and Sherrard Street to the west, in a convoluted route through the town centre.
-The northbound route follows Leicester Street then Wilton Road.
-Both meet at an awkward junction at the Anne of Cleves, onto Burton Road.
+Melton Mowbray Bypass (Pork Pie Way)

+Prior to 2026, the main route ran straight into Melton Mowbray town centre via Nottingham Road, before following an urban one-way system via Norman Way (A607), Thorpe End, Sherrard Street, Leicester Street, and Wilton Road.

+The A606 now bypasses the town centre to the north and east along Pork Pie Way (the North and East Melton Mowbray Distributor Road).
+The bypass leaves the original Nottingham Road alignment at a roundabout junction near St Bartholomew's Way on the north-western edge of Melton Mowbray.

+Heading eastwards and then southwards around the town, Pork Pie Way connects sequentially with the following roads via six dedicated roundabouts: